Outsourcing Explained

 - Hidden costs of outsourcing

-If you are comparing providers or preparing for a transition, start with the Guides page and follow the links between topics.
+If you are comparing providers or planning a transition, start with the Guides page and follow the links between topics.

 What this site covers

 Outsourcing can be a strong operational tool — but only when scope, accountability, and risk controls are clear.
-This site focuses on practical questions such as:
+These guides focus on practical questions such as:

 - Which outsourcing model fits the work (project, staff augmentation, managed services, BPO)?

-- How to define service levels, escalation, and vendor governance.
+- How to define service levels, escalation paths, and vendor governance.

 - How to plan transitions without disrupting operations.